rhasanbd/CNN-Image-Classification-Tricks-of-the-Trade/README.md

 - The effect of data augmentation varies depending on how it is applied.
 For example, experiment 8 has the worst performance (test accuracy) because of its aggressive data augmentation policy.
 However, it has nearly 0 overfitting.

 - Data augmentation is a very useful regularization technique, but it needs to applied judiciously.
-In deep CNNs we will find data augmentation to improve generalization performance.
+In **deep CNNs** we will find data augmentation to improve generalization performance significantly.

 <img src="https://cse.unl.edu/~hasan/Pics/CNN-ImageClassification-Results-Comparison.png" width=800, height=400>